Levi-Spellmeyer/PicoCTF-Writeups/PicoCTF - Obedient Cat.md

 ## <strong>Takeaways and final notes<strong>

-1. When using commands you are not familiar with.
-A helpful linux command is `man`.
+1. When using commands you are not familiar with, to see that commands manual page use `man`.
-- When you type man into the terminal followed by a command, you will be shown all tags and flags you can attach to the command to receive different outputs.
+- When you type man into the terminal followed by a keyword/command, you will be shown all tags and flags you can append to the command/keyword to receive different kinds of outputs

 <img width="698" height="793" alt="image" src="https://github.com/user-attachments/assets/148439e2-0257-4fd5-aeab-0b9752c85558" />